xrdocs/cnbng/_tutorials/pppoe-ds-dhcpv6-subscriber-bringup-in-cnbng.md

 - Profile Subscriber
 - User-Plane

-Let's understand each one step-by-step and apply in Ops Center in config mode.
+Let's understand each config construct step-by-step.

 ### IPAM
-This is where we define subscriber address pools for IPv4, IPv6 (NA) and IPv6 (PD).
+IPAM defines subscriber address pools for IPv4, IPv6 (NA) and IPv6 (PD).
 These are the pools from which CPE will get the IPs.
-IPAM assigns addresses dynamically by splitting address pools into smaller chunks.
-And then associating each chunk with a user-plane.
+IPAM assigns addresses dynamically by splitting address pools into smaller chunks and then associating each chunk with a user-plane.
 The pools get freed up dynamically and re-allocated to different user-planes on need basis.

 <div class="highlighter-rouge">
 <pre class="highlight">